reexjungle/xcal/README.md

 2. Trigger the **Run** button (or press **F5**) -> *voila!* xCal is up and running :)

 ### Deploying xCal
-If you have downloaded the xCal source and have setup the projects using Visual Studio, then deplyoment of the binaries have been simplified through the usage of the **Publish** wizard.
-Of course, if you prefer to deploy xCal through other means, it is up to you to decide which deployment tools you would like to employ ;)
+If you downloaded the xCal source and setup the projects using Visual Studio, then deplyoment of the binaries should be simple with Visual Studio's **Publish** option.
+Of course, if you prefer to deploy xCal through other means, it is up to you to decide on the third-party deployment tools you would like to employ ;)

 Dependencies
 ============